vagkaratzas/randomwalk-bionetwork/README.md

 # randomwalk-bionetwork
-#randomwalk-bionetwork-multithread is the multithread version of the script, runnining parallel walkers depending on the number of cores of your processor.
+#randomwalk-bionetwork-multithread is the multithread version of the script, runnining parallel walkers depending on the number of cores of your processor and greatly reducing execution times.

 Starting from a specific disease, the user is allowed to command random walkers to explore a multi level network of their own input choosing and are returned an edgelist with the walked edges and their aggregate step count values.